BEN10KOFFI/ai-queens-links/README.md

-# AI Queens Rise — Resources (PS:This page is still in construction currently!!!)
+# AI Queens In Bloom — Resources (PS:This page is still in construction currently!!!)
-- Hi👋,Welcome to the AI Queens Rise resource hub! 🎉
+- Hi👋,Welcome to the AI Queens In Bloom resource hub! 🎉
 Our mission is to empower young African women to succeed in AI by combining hands-on training (“Form”) with targeted outreach and inspiration (“Inform”).

 ---